fly-lang/fly/llvm/docs/tutorial/MyFirstLanguageFrontend/LangImpl10.rst

 Have fun - try doing something crazy and unusual.
 Building a language like everyone else always has, is much less fun than trying something a little crazy or off the wall and seeing how it turns out.
-If you get stuck or want to talk about it, feel free to email the `llvm-dev mailing list <http://lists.llvm.org/mailman/listinfo/llvm-dev>`_: it has lots of people who are interested in languages and are often willing to help
+If you getValue stuck or want to talk about it, feel free to email the `llvm-dev mailing list <http://lists.llvm.org/mailman/listinfo/llvm-dev>`_: it has lots of people who are interested in languages and are often willing to help